 Include Your Loved Ones

-In any scenario, it is important to communicate with your loved ones and let them know why these goals are important to you, and how it can have a positive impact on them (for many it’s being healthier and getting others in the family or friends to run).
-Again, starting with low sustainable mileage is critical so you don’t cause stress to those around you and miss out on your other life responsibilities, which is especially true for parents.
+In any scenario, it is important to communicate with your loved ones and let them know why these goals are important to you and how they can have a positive impact on them (for many, it’s being healthier and getting others in the family or friends to run).
+Again, starting with low sustainable mileage is critical, so you don’t cause stress to those around you and miss out on your other life responsibilities, which is especially true for parents.

 For Veteran Runners

 Veteran runners, or those struggling with consistency, need to hyper-focus on the 3 points to meeting goals as they tend to attempt complex events, set high goals, and don’t align to lifestyle changes.
 This is likely due to holding themselves to previous standards.
 One of the most difficult things to do for a previous runner returning to the sport is to let go of the past.
 In fact, many Master’s runners are still trying to compete with the 20 year old version of themselves from a pace perspective, which is rarely successful (it can be and has been done, but should not be the focus).